Microsoft’s metaverse vision is becoming clear—and makes sense

 On Tuesday, Microsoft held its first earnings call since the Activision news.
 The company reported strong quarterly results that surprised analysts and sent Microsoft’s stock soaring past $300 per share in trading Wednesday.
 Naturally, analysts had some questions for CEO Satya Nadella about the implications of the Activision deal and about this whole metaverse thing.

-A real working definition of the metaverse is still very much in flux, but Nadella gave some color on how he and Microsoft are thinking about it.
+A real working definition of the metaverse is still very much in flux, but Nadella and Microsoft think it’s going to be transformative.
 “Just like the first wave of the internet allowed everybody to build a website, I think the next wave of the internet will be a more open world where people can build their own metaverse worlds, whether they’re organizations or game developers or anyone else.”

 Instead of describing how Microsoft might use Activision’s people and technology assets to build an immersive virtual gaming space, he described how he expects the metaverse concept to begin seeping into Microsoft’s various products and businesses.